dart1492/quotes_app/README.md

 - #### Read quotes from other people.
 All those 'quote cards' are stored in Firebase Firestore, the load time is almost 0 - everything goes as smooth as it is.
 - #### Animated dialogs and buttons.
-Just to spice up the designe.
+Just to spice up the design.

 ## Used packages
 This small project makes use of some additional libraries: